Stravaganzza: History

 A year later, in 2004, the band's first album, Primer Acto, was released under the discographic label Avispa.
 That was very well accepted by the media, being given the highest ratings on their reviews and assigning it the "revelation band of the year" award.
 The general public received it with awe and respect, even those who didn't like it accepted that it was a remarkable product with an excellent quality.

 To bring the band to the live stage they needed to have musicians who recreated the orchestrations and keyboards that appeared in the recording.
 For that, they counted on keyboardist Fernando Martín, and violinist Roberto Jabonero, who, a year later, would be replaced by Rodrigo Calderón.
-The first live show was done at the ViñaRock 2004 stage, with a great reception by the thousands of spectators attending the event.
+The first live show was done at the Viña Rock 2004 stage, with a great reception by the thousands of spectators attending the event.

 In 2005, Stravaganzza presented their second act: Sentimientos, a more mature and elaborated work that featured the spectacular production of the late Big Simon and in which each song talks about a different feeling.
 It's with this work when they achieve a greater recognition and are invited to play in Berlin, at the new trends festival Popkomm.
-In this year they play again at ViñaRock festival, where they perform for the first time their version of Mecano's "Hijo de la luna", with a great acceptance by the public.
+In this year they play again at Viña Rock festival, where they perform for the first time their version of Mecano's "Hijo de la luna", with a great acceptance by the public.
 They also record their first video clip, for the song "Miedo".

 In 2006, they released their EP, Hijo del miedo, also produced by Big Simon, work in which they capture among other songs the Hijo de la luna cover, which led them to the first place in sales on the Afive list.
 Right in that moment, the band underwent a great change; due to discographic matters, Edu Fernández and Dani Pérez leave the band.
 After this rough hit, Leo Jiménez and Pepe Herrero mustered up force to not fall and face the tough and apparently impossible task of finding two substitutes for Edu and Dani.
 However, in a few weeks they found two great musicians and people who incarnate perfectly the band's spirit: Patricio Babasasa on bass, and Carlos Expósito on drums.